MukhlasAdib/CARLA-2DBBox/README.md

 Run this program to create *vehicle_class_json_file.txt*.
 This file is a JSON formatted data that map each vehicle types available in Carla to one integer label.
 Definition of each label is also packed in the JSON file.
 The default label mapping file has been provided in my repo.
 But you can create your own label mapping file by running and edit this program.

 This program has two variables that you can modify.
 One of them is `autoFill`, which if you set to True, the program will automatically create mapping file that maps all vehicle types to class label 0.
 The other one is `class_ref`, which is a dictionary that defines the definition of each class label.
 After you run the program (if `autoFill` is set to False), check your Carla window and it will show each vehicle types.
 All you have to do is type the vehicle’s class in your python window.
 I think it is quite intuitive.

+## `collectData.py`

+This program is an example of working `carla_vehicle_annotator` implementation.
+This program will capture sensors data every 1 second in simulation time.
+The sensors are RGB camera (with Bouncing Box), depth camera, segmentation camera, and LIDAR camera.
+If you think that the bounding box results is poor, you can change the filter parameters in `auto_annotate( )` function to get better result.

 That’s all I have for you.
 Have fun with CARLA and keep supporting CARLA project.
 Thank you.